 Bethulie/Lephoi serves as a regional agricultural service centre within Kopanong Municipality.
 It is situated approximately 52 km south of Trompsburg.
 Access to the town is via the R701 between Gariep Dam and Smithfield.
-The main social and economic functions of the town include: (a) regional agricultural services centre, (b) key regional tourist destination, and (c) social functions such as residence, education and medical services.
+The main social and economic functions of the town include:

+social functions such as residence, education and

+medical services.